Can I Sue for Child Support?

 Once paternity is established, the second step is to go to family court and get a child support order.
 Many states allow you to start the process online.

-All states have child support guidelines that are used to figure out the amount of child support based on who the child lives with and each parents' financial circumstances.
-They provide an outline of factors the court is supposed to consider when issuing an order.
-Some states even use a child support calculator.
+All states have child support guidelines that are used to figure out the amount of child support based on who the child lives with and each parent's financial circumstances, including the parents' income.
+They provide an outline of factors the court is supposed to consider when issuing a court order.
+Some states even use a child support calculator to determine the amount of the child support payments.
 The focus generally is on the ability to pay and what is in the best interests of the child.

-The parent who has to pay support is known as the “obligor."
+The parent making child support payments is known as the “obligor."
 The parent who receives support is called the “obligee."

-The order typically lasts until the child reaches the age of 18 or graduates high school.
-An order might be longer if the child has special needs or in a situation in which the parents agree to provide for college tuition and expenses.
-If living or financial circumstances change, a parent can ask a judge to modify the support order.
+The order typically lasts until the child reaches 18 or graduates high school.
+An order might be longer if the child has special needs or is in a situation where the parents agree to provide for college tuition and expenses.
+A parent can ask a judge to modify the support order if living or financial circumstances change.
+Both parents (the paying parent and the parent that receives child support) can request a modification.

 Enforce the Child Support Order

-The third step is enforcing the order.
+The third step is enforcing the court order.
 Sometimes an obligor pays the obligee directly.
 But in many cases and states, the obligor's employer withholds payments from the obligor's paycheck.
-The employer then sends the amount to either the obligee or the state agency responsible for handling child support, who in turn makes payments directly to the obligee.
+The employer then sends the amount to either the obligee or the state agency responsible for handling child support, which makes child support payments directly to the obligee.

 In a perfect world, that would be it.
 Everything would go smoothly.
 Alas, we do not live in a perfect world.
+Sometimes the obligor gets a different job, and you can't find out where they work.
+Sometimes they refuse to pay.
 Sometimes the obligor disappears.
-Sometimes the obligor gets a different job, and you can't find out where they work.
-Sometimes they simply refuse to pay.
+The obligor may disappear, but the child support obligations don't.
 All sorts of obstacles can arise.

-In such cases, the state child support services agency (which typically assigns you a caseworker) can help.
-They have a lot of resources and options (and you might also want to bring in an attorney).
+The state child support services agency (which typically assigns you a caseworker) can help in such cases.
+They have a lot of resources and options (and you might also want to bring in a private attorney).
+Sometimes you can use the child support agency earlier in the process.
+Check with the one in your state.

 Some of your and the state's options include: